-These are serious trials that this boy suffered.
-And there was more.
-In the years before his grandfather King Saul died, Saul had tried several times to kill the man who would succeed him: King David.
+These are serious trials he suffered.
+And there was more: In the years before his grandfather King Saul died, Saul had tried several times to kill the man who became the next king of the country: King David.

-So Mephibosheth not only grew up crippled and without a father and grandfather, he also feared that David would be angry about the fact that his grandfather had tried to kill him and that this might make King David want to punish Mephibosheth!
+Not only did Mephibosheth grow up crippled and without a father and grandfather, but he also feared that David would be angry that his grandfather had tried to kill him and want to punish Mephibosheth!

-These are some of the heaviest trials a person can experience, and they would be especially difficult for a child to endure.
+These are some of the heaviest trials a person can experience.
+They would be especially difficult for a child to endure.
 But throughout all of this, God did not forget Mephibosheth.

 A Frightening Summons

 After that terrible day, life continued slowly for Mephibosheth.
 His childhood was lonely and his teenage years too.
 Besides being fatherless, he also had no brothers or sisters to share life with.
-And because of his handicap, he couldn’t train for and look forward to joining the army as many young men his age did.
-He was also not able to do much work in Israel’s agrarian economy.
+And because of his handicap, he couldn’t train for or join the army as many young men his age did.
+He was unable to do much work in Israel’s agrarian economy.
 And athletic activities were out of the question.

-Mephibosheth was panic stricken.
-I’ve kept a low profile and have never tried to undermine the king’s position.
-How did he find out I even existed?
-What if he wants to kill me to avenge my grandfather?
+He was panic stricken.
+How did King David find out I existed?
+I’ve kept quiet and have never tried to undermine the king’s position.
+What if he wants to kill me to get revenge on my grandfather?

-This was the biggest day of his life since that tragic day 15 years earlier when his whole world had crumbled.
+He felt this was the biggest day in his life ever since that tragic day 15 years earlier when his whole world had crumbled.
 He was terrified, wondering what would happen next.
-Would this be the end?
+Would this be the end for him?